Management of Adnexal Cysts

-Most ovarian cysts are small and do not cause symptoms.
-Some cysts may cause a dull or sharp ache in the pelvis.
+Most ovarian cysts are small and asymptomatic or cause brief symptoms that spontaneously resolve.
+Some cysts cause a dull or sharp ache in the pelvis.
 Functional cysts may cause acute onset mid-cycle pain which may be instigated by intercourse or other physical activities.
-Larger cysts may cause torsion or develop hemorrhagic rupture that my lead to surgical intervention.
+Larger cysts may rarely undergo torsion causing acute pain or develop hemorrhagic rupture that my lead to surgical intervention.

-An ovarian cyst may be diagnosed during a routine pelvic exam and confirmed with a pelvic and transvaginal ultrasound.
+An ovarian cyst may be diagnosed during pelvic exam and confirmed using transvaginal ultrasound.
 Unilocular, thin-walled sonolucent cysts with regular borders are usually benign, regardless of menopausal status or cyst size.
-Ultrasound findings that raise concern of ovarian cancer include a solid component, excrescences, ascites or mural nodules.
-The value of ordering a CA125 is in distinguishing between benign and malignant adnexal masses in postmenopausal women.
-CA 125 is not a perfect diagnostic test as it has low specificity.
-It is frequently elevated in many gynecological conditions such as uterine leiomyomata, endometriosis, pelvic inflammatory disease, ascites of any etiology and other types of inflammatory disease.
-In premenopausal women with an adnexal cyst a ?-hCG should be routinely ordered to rule out an early pregnancy or an ectopic.
+Ultrasound findings that raise concern for ovarian cancer include a solid component, excrescences, ascites or mural nodules.
+CA-125 can be helpful distinguishing benign and malignant adnexal masses in postmenopausal women.
+CA-125 has low specificity, and is frequently elevated in many gynecological conditions such as uterine leiomyomata, endometriosis, pelvic inflammatory disease, ascites of any etiology and other types of inflammatory disease.
+A β-hCG should be routinely ordered premenopausal women with an adnexal cyst to rule out an early or ectopic pregnancy.

-Several treatment options for ovarian cysts are available and include observation, medical management or surgery.
-Treatment will depend upon the patient symptoms, type and size of the cyst, family history, and the patient's age.
-If the ovarian cyst is not causing symptoms or is cyclic in pattern, follow up ultrasound is an option as most functional cysts resolve after 1-3 menstrual cycles.
+Treatment options for ovarian cysts include observation, medical management or surgery, depending upon the patient symptoms, type and size of the cyst, family history, and the patient’s age.
+Benign appearing ovarian cyst that are asymptomatic or causing mild cyclic symptoms can be followed as most functional cysts resolve after 1-3 menstrual cycles.
 For functional cysts, hormonal medications such as oral contraception may be an option to prevent new cysts.
 Resolved cysts require no additional imaging.
-If the ovarian cyst is large and causing significant symptoms then surgery may be necessary.
-Minimally invasive surgery with laparoscopy is favored over an open surgical approach.
+If the ovarian cyst is large and causing significant symptoms, then surgery may be necessary.
+Minimally invasive surgery with laparoscopy is favored over an open surgical approach for benign appearing cysts.
 Ovarian cystectomy is the preferred procedure to preserve ovarian function.
 Cyst aspiration is not recommended due to poor sensitivity in detecting malignancy, failure to provide long term resolution and concern over spillage, spread and worsening prognosis if cancer were present.